The importance of building resilience

 Are there different types of resilience?

 The phrase ‘emotional resilience’ may be one which you have heard before.
-It is quite a simple term which refers to how able we are to manage the emotional impact of stresses, difficulties and trauma in our lives.
-However, there are different sorts of resilience which we develop and need throughout different points in our lives.
+It is quite a simple term that refers to how able we are to manage the emotional impact of stresses, difficulties and trauma in our lives.
+However, there are different sorts of resilience that we develop and need throughout different points in our lives.

 How can we develop more resilience?